Factbox: OPEC+ talks face challenges over baseline for cuts and U.S. role

-LONDON (Reuters) - OPEC and its allies are due to hold talks on Thursday to discuss the biggest coordinated supply production cut in history but they must agree on two major points: the levels from which any cuts should be made and how the United States will respond.
+LONDON (Reuters) - OPEC and its allies hold talks on Thursday to discuss plans for the biggest coordinated oil output cut in history but two hurdles remain: reaching a deal on the levels from which to make reductions and securing the participation of the United States.

-U.S. President Donald Trump said last week he had brokered a deal between Russia and Saudi Arabia to cut 10 million to 15 million barrels per day (bpd) of crude, or 10 to 15% of global oil supplies.
-The coronavirus crisis has slashed demand by 30%.
+U.S. President Donald Trump said last week he had brokered a deal between Russia and Saudi Arabia that could see cuts of 10 million to 15 million barrels per day (bpd), or 10 to 15% of global supplies.
+But Washington has not said it will join in.

 OPEC sources have told Reuters a key element to the discussions is reaching a deal on what levels of national production to use to calculate any output cuts.